prometheus/docs/content/docs/practices/instrumentation.md

 Online-serving systems should be monitored on both the client and server side.
 If the two sides see different behaviors, that is very useful information for debugging.
-If a service has many clients, it is also not practical for the service to track them individally, so they have to rely on their own stats.
+If a service has many clients, it is also not practical for the service to track them individually, so they have to rely on their own stats.

 Be consistent in whether you count queries when they start or when they end.
 When they end is suggested, as it will line up with the error and latency stats,